 - 5.1 The University is a residential University.
 Therefore, medical leave shall be with the prior permission of the University, unless emergency circumstances do not permit it.
-In such an event, the Vice Chancellor shall be approached as soon as possible.
-Request for medical leave from students which will involve their absence from the University campus may be considered only against hospitalization for any treatment or investigation or isolation of student(s) required for any contagious diseases or incapacitated, such that he/she cannot attend the classes.
-The University shall verify the same.
-No condonation will be if the doctor/hospital fails to certify such illness.
-The students have to submit all the relevant documents within a week of joining of University. - 5.2 All the medical records, investigations etc., done during admission in a hospital / nursing home along with the request should be submitted to the Undergraduate Council immediately on reporting back to the University and in any case within one week of resuming the classes after the discharge from the hospital / nursing home concerned.
+Request for medical leave from students which will involve their absence from the University campus may be considered only against hospitalization for any treatment or investigation or isolation of student(s) required for any contagious diseases or incapacity/ inability to attend classes as certified by a registered medical practitioner for reasons to be recorded in writing in the certificate that such a student cannot attend the classes due to the said medical condition.
+The students have to submit all the relevant documents within one week of joining of University and any delay shall not be condoned.
+The Undergraduate Council in consultation with the university's medical doctor shall verify the medical record and notify the concerned student about the status of their medical leave in the 2nd week of every month for medical leaves applied in the previous month.10 - 5.2 All the medical records, investigations etc., done during admission in a hospital / nursing home along with the request should be submitted to the Undergraduate Council immediately on reporting back to the University and in any case within one week of resuming the classes after the discharge from the hospital / nursing home concerned.
 No medical certificate shall be entertained by the Undergraduate Council thereafter. - 5.3 Where the student is not admitted to a hospital / nursing home, but isolation of the student from the hostels is required in the larger interest of other students, the same shall be certified by the University doctor. - 5.4 Submission of improper medical certificates or fake certificates shall result in mandatory disciplinary action by the University.